Netflix Subscriber Growth Reaches A New Milestone

 — Engadget (@engadget) January 22, 2018

 Some of the most successful and popular series on Netflix included Stranger Things and The Crown.
-Furthermore, Will Smith’s movie Bright was also popular on the website.
-All of these recent mentions had a lot to do as to why Netflix was a runaway success.
+Furthermore, Will Smith’s movie, Bright, was also popular on the website.
+All of these recent mentions helped Netflix become a runaway success.

-The Reuters went on to explain that what has helped the company is investing in making content.
-In other words, by placing investments in making content the company’s strategy has paid off since the number of subscribers increased substantially.
+Reuters explained that what had helped the company was investing in making content.
+In other words, by making investments in creating content, the company’s strategy had paid off since the number of subscribers increased substantially.